-Man allegedly harassed LSU students, tried to steal officer's taser
+Man allegedly harassed LSU students, tried to take officer's taser

 Latest Weather Blog

-Man allegedly harassed LSU students, tried to steal officer's taser
+Man allegedly harassed LSU students, tried to take officer's taser

 BATON ROUGE - LSU police nabbed a man accused of stalking and harassing two students on Tuesday.